-Evan M. Graboyes, M.D. a head and neck oncologic surgeon-scientist, is an Assistant Professor in the Department of Otolaryngology-Head & Neck Surgery at the Medical University of South Carolina and a member of the Cancer Control Program at the Hollings Cancer Center.
+Evan M. Graboyes, M.D, MPH a head and neck oncologic surgeon-scientist, is an Associate Professor in the Department of Otolaryngology-Head & Neck Surgery and Department of Public Health Sciences at the Medical University of South Carolina as well as a member of the Cancer Control Program at the Hollings Cancer Center.
 As a fellowship-trained head and neck microvascular reconstructive surgeon, Dr. Graboyes' clinical practice focuses on the removal and reconstruction of benign and malignant tumors of the head and neck.
 Specific areas of expertise include regional and microvascular free flap reconstruction for tumors of the oral cavity, pharynx, and larynx; advanced melanoma and nonmelanoma skin cancers; and lesions of the salivary glands.
 Dr. Graboyes is board certified by the American Board of Otolaryngology-Head & Neck Surgery.

 Dr. Graboyes has leadership roles in numerous regional and national organizations.
-He is the Director of the South Carolina Cancer Alliance Head and Neck Cancer Workgroup, a member of Ethics and Patient Safety/Quality Improvement Committees of the American Academy of Otolaryngology - Head and Neck Surgery, and a member of the Survivorship, Reconstruction, and Quality and Value Committees of the American Head and Neck Society.
-He serves on the editorial board for JAMA-Otolaryngology-Head & Neck Surgery and the Annals of Otology, Rhinology, and Laryngology.
+He is the director of the South Carolina Cancer Alliance Head and Neck Cancer Workgroup, a member of Ethics and Patient Safety/Quality Improvement Committees of the American Academy of Otolaryngology - Head and Neck Surgery, and a member of the Survivorship, Reconstruction, and Quality and Value Committees of the American Head and Neck Society.
+He serves on the editorial boards for JAMA-Otolaryngology-Head & Neck Surgery and the Annals of Otology, Rhinology, and Laryngology.